garden-of-delete/trade-snake/README.md

 # Trade Snake
-A classic situation: there you are, in space, empty cargo hold and some liquid capital burning a hole in your space pockets.
+A classic situation: there you are, in space, empty cargo hold and some liquid capital burning a hole in your space pocket.
 What should you buy near your current location, and where should you sell it to maximize your profit?
 This is the forbidden knowledge the oligarchs of New Eden don't want you to know, and it has a provider: **Trade Snake**.